What Is Slow Work? (And The Benefits Of Doing Less)

 Here’s what slow work means to me:

-1) The working day doesn’t start at 9 a.m.
+1) The workday doesn’t have to start at 9am

 The eight-hour workday is an invention from the time of the industrial revolution that was popularized by Henry Ford.
 It’s based on the optimal running-time for machines and assembly lines.
 It’s hardly a scientific or research-based model for optimal productivity.
 But it’s how factories were best run in those days.